daabear/utility-scripts/remove-face-imgs/README.md

 # remove-face-imgs

-Script for removing face images for events in [Dynamic SD](https://github.com/originn0/dynamic_social_democracy) so I don't have to do it manually.
+Script for removing face images for events so I don't have to do it manually.

 ## How to Use
 ### Prerequisites